-Medical examiner holding back on Sicknick cause of death; releases reports on four others
+Medical examiner releases cause of death for four at Capitol riot, but not Brian Sicknick

-The D.C. medical examiner on Wednesday released the cause of death for four of the five people whose deaths have been tied to the Jan.
-6 riot at the U.S. Capitol.
+The Washington medical examiner on Wednesday said the cause of death for a U.S. Capitol Police officer who died after responding to the Jan.
+6 riot is “still pending,” as he released the causes of death for four people who were killed at the attack.

-Dr. Francisco Diaz, the chief medical examiner in the District of Columbia said Capitol Police Officer Brian D. Sicknick’s death is “still pending.”
+Dr. Francisco Diaz, the chief medical examiner in Washington, said there is no new information to share on the death Officer Brian Sicknick.

-Others who were at the riot did have their cause of death revealed.
+Dr. Diaz also declared the death of Ashli Babbitt, 35, a homicide.
+That is the typical conclusion of a medical examiner when a person’s death arises from the intentional actions of another.

-Ashli Babbitt, 35, died by homicide from a gunshot to the left shoulder.
-She was shot by a Capitol Police officer while trying to climb through a window near the House chamber.
-Her death was declared a homicide, according to the medical examiner.
+Babbit died from a gunshot wound to the left shoulder, fired by a Capitol Police officer trying to stop her from climbing through a door near the House Chamber.

+Babbit was among four people killed at the Capitol riot whose cause of death was released Wednesday.

 Kevin Greeson, 55, died of natural causes from cardiovascular disease, the medical examiner said.
 Greeson, of Alabama, was a Trump supporter.